Lady Banks Rose – (Rosa banksiae)

 This is a vigorous rose, so be prepared for some pruning each year to keep under control.
 You will be rewarded with masses of flowers during spring.

-It is also a rose that flowers on old wood so pruning heavily can reduce flowering the next season.
+This is also a rose that flowers on old wood, so pruning heavily can reduce flowering the next season.

 Prune after flowering by removing damaged canes first, thin if needed and cut remaining canes back by 1/3.

-Another good point is that this is a thornless rose so pruning is not difficult.
+Another good point is that as this is an almost thornless rose, pruning is not difficult.
 Left to grow unchecked this vigorous grower will reach 15m (45ft) and more, although usually less.

 Available for sale from the following nurseries